dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/how-to-detect-whether-the-net-framework-3-0-is-installed.md

   - "presence of WPT [WPF], detecting"
   - "detecting WPF presence [WPF]" ms.assetid: 7f71d652-1749-4379-945a-aa2e3994cb43
+description: Learn how to use a script written in HTML/JavaScript to detect whether the .NET Framework 3.0 is installed and present on a system.
 ---
 # How to: Detect Whether the .NET Framework 3.0 Is Installed